fabferri/az-pattern/vwan/vwan-juniper-ssr/README.md

 [![3]][3]
 <br>

-Skip the Username and Token and paste the full content of .PEM file Juniper provided you:
+Skip the Username and Token and paste the full content of .PEM file Juniper gave you:

 [![4]][4]